sumwale/ybox/README.md

 source conda/activate-conda.zsh
 ```

-You can open the checkout directory as an existing project in Intellij IDEA and then
+You can open the checkout directory as an existing project in Intellij IDEA/PyCharm and then
 add Python SDK (File -> Project Settings -> Project -> SDK -> Add Python SDK...).
 Choose an existing environment in Conda environment where the path to conda should already
 be selected correctly (`<checkout dir>/conda/.conda/bin/conda`) while for interpreter